TABLE OF CONTENTS

 • Implement Lead Generation Strategies

-• Manage & Retain Customers Effectively
+• Managing and Retaining Customers Effectively

-• Have a Resilient Sales Team
+• Building a High-Performing Sales Team

 • Conclusion